slmnhq/chorus/README.md

 Which will list files that reference RVM.
 Edit those files to remove rvm completely.

 Note that this will break RVM in other systems, notably the chorus-java project.
-See the README in the chorus-java project for instructions on re-installing its Ruby with rbenv.
+See the README in the chorus-java project for the new way to install Ruby.

 Start a new terminal.